Necromancy (film): Release

-During postproduction in the summer of 1971, Gordon and Valiant Productions filed a lawsuit against the film's production company, Premiere Pictures, to regain creative control of the film.
+During postproduction in the summer of 1971, Bert I. Gordon and Valiant Productions filed a lawsuit against the film's production company, Premiere Pictures, to regain creative control of the film.
 A superior court judge allotted Gordon 21 days to produce a recut version of the film in alignment with his original vision, which he was ordered to then give to Premiere, which was legally prevented from making any alterations.

 The film was released theatrically in the United States by Cinerama Releasing Corporation in the fall of 1972.
 In some locations, it was advertised as The Devil God.

-Over a decade after its original release, in 1983, it was re-released in an altered cut bearing the title The Witching.
+Over a decade after its original release, in 1983, the film was re-released in an altered cut bearing the title The Witching.

 Critical response

 Kevin Thomas of the Los Angeles Times referred to the film as a "so-so occult thriller ...
 Necromancy's production values are as solid as its plotting is full of holes," though he conceded the film is "technically very well made for its budget–but not very thought out."
 Lawrence DeVine of the Detroit Free Press wrote of the film: "Idle hands are Orson Welles' workshop as Welles lends approximately four percent of his immense talent to the role of one Mr. Cato ...
 Will Burt I. Gordon, who wrote, produced and directed this cauldron of corn, ever work again in Hollywood?
 Who cares?"
 William B. Collins of The Philadelphia Inquirer noted some "redeeming touches of humor," but ultimately summarized: "It wouldn't be so bad if Necromancy... succeeded in raising the dead.
 All it does, though, is capture the smell."
 Lloyd Ebert of Florida Today observed that, at his screening, the film had apparently been truncated from its original PG rating, and as a result suffered from having "no logical progression."

 Writing for The Morning Herald, Ed Sullivan noted that Welles's performance in the film was "great".
 Joe Baltake of The Philadelphia Evening News called it "an awful film–despite the presence of impressive Orson Welles and dependable Pamela Franklin ...
 In the area of thrills and chills, Necromancy is pitifully malnourished.
 What's worse, it isn't even funny."
 The Courier-Journal's Gregg Swem noted that Welles appears "disinterested in his role.
 Most of his lines come across as mumbled incantations ...
 [The] script is weak.
 The direction is uninspired."

 In 2017, Melissa Garza of Scared Stiff Reviews noted that the film's psychedelic elements "both age the film and take the viewer out of the moment.
 The special effects, though minimal, are quite awful.
 Still, the good far outweighs the bad," also remarking the performances as "fantastic".
 The same year, the publication CVLT Nation named Necromancy the 17th-best occult film of all time.